tmscarla/tmscarla.github.io/_posts/2020-03-22-quarterlife.md

 ---
-title: "Facing quarter-life crisis in quarantine"
+title: "Facing quarter-life crisis in the middle of a pandemic"
 published: false
 preview: "A controversial introspection in a tough time."
 layout: post